Rental property management is something that will always come into your mind as a landlord starting your property investment journey.

 Becoming a property manager doesn’t always require you to have experience in the property sector.

-But you do need to be able to maintain a good relationship with tenants and be able to communicate with them effectively.
+But you do need to be able to maintain a good relationship with tenants and be able to communicate with them effectively, as well as know and understand the huge amount of lettings compliance landlords need to adhere to.

-If you’re a landlord looking to self-manage your rental properties and in essence become a property manager yourself, you’ll certainly need these skills and the ability to keep on top of maintenance demands at your property.
+If you’re a landlord looking to self-manage your rental properties and in essence become a property manager yourself, you’ll certainly need these skills and the ability to keep on top of maintenance demands at your property, not to mention staying on top of ever-changing legislation.

 Organisation is key when you’re a property manager, as you’ll need to undertake regular inspections and keep abreast of regulation and legislation changes, as well as handling tenancy renewals and deposit returns or disputes.